Combat Zone Wrestling: Last years of Zandig's ownership

 During 2005, CZW established a connection with local promotion Chikara, which established into a joint training school known as 'The Wrestle Factory' in the New Alhambra Arena, with head trainers Chris Hero and Mike Quackenbush.
 During 2007, CZW departed from the training school to form their own, much like their older school.

 The company remained strong in the forthcoming years with new booker, Mike Burns, who was responsible for one of the best runs in the promotion's history.
 Pancoast Productions, a company which for many years was responsible for a lot of CZW's logos and TitanTron work, among other things, briefly departed from the company in late 2005 after an altercation between Pancoast Productions owner Mike Pancoast and John Zandig.

-At their Cage of Death 7 show at the end of 2005, former CZW Ironman Champion Chris Hero cut a promo challenging "American Dragon" Bryan Danielson to a match at the next show.
-Backstage during this promo, CZW owner John Zandig was furious.
-Zandig did not know of the deal that CZW booker, Mike Burns arranged with Ring of Honor (ROH) Booker, Gabe Sapolsky.
-The news of CZW working with ROH made Zandig go into a frenzy.
-Zandig was approached backstage by Mike Pancoast and after a very vocal argument Zandig pushed him down a flight of stairs.
-One worker quoted Zandig telling Pancoast, "Make sure to grab the rail on your way down."
+At their Cage of Death 7 show at the end of 2005, CZW roster member Chris Hero cut a promo challenging "American Dragon" Bryan Danielson of Ring of Honor (ROH) to a match at the next show.
+The angle would develop into the enter promotion "CZW vs ROH" storyline which would see CZW and ROH co-promotion several shows around the Northeastern United States.

 D. J. Hyde ownership

 Expansion and international partnerships

 D. J. Hyde purchased CZW from Zandig in 2009.
 The first show booked by Hyde was Tangled Web 2.
 Since then, CZW has held its first shows in Germany, Massachusetts, Ohio, South Carolina and Indiana.
 They also returned to Japan and has brought back previous stars like Homicide, The Briscoe Brothers, Derek Frazier, and BJ Whitmer.
 In 2014 CZW toured England as part of a cross promotion with Tidal Championship Wrestling.

 In January 2012, CZW & ECW's arena was sold and was later temporarily closed, not reopening until December 2013.
 The closing of the venue forced CZW to look for a new home, now running monthly events at Flyers Skate Zone in Voorhees, New Jersey.
 After 13 years in business together, in 2013 Combat Zone Wrestling and Smart Mark Home Video ceased partnership after a falling-out.
 As of February 2013 all Combat Zone Wrestling events are filmed, edited, and distributed by RF Video.
 On July 12, 2017, it was reported Dave Marquez had bought into Combat Zone Wrestling as part-owner of the company.

-CZW also partners with other promotions like: wXw for their Germany promotions, CLW (Combat League Wrestling) for their Serbia promos and FMW, in a one-time match between Matt Tremont and Atsushi Onita.
+CZW also partners with other promotions like: Westside Xtreme Wrestling (wXw) for their German events, Serbia's Combat League Wrestling (CLW), and the remnants of Frontier Martial-Arts Wrestling (FMW), in a one-time match between Matt Tremont and Atsushi Onita.